glindstedt/vsrs/contrib/README.md

 example sample packs
 ====================

+_**Disclaimer**: No guarantees are provided that these sample packs are free to use for derivative works, if you plan to release a work with any of these samples make sure to check with the source to see what restrictions may apply._

 Some examples of configurations for free sample packs found online.
 Download the packs and extract the samples into the respective directory, then run `vsrs` using the configuration file to generate the transfer stream.